Kevinle76/ETL/README.md

 Transformation:

 •	Reviewed the files and transformed into data frames
-•	Removed the column due to missing information which was not relevant.
+•	Removed the column due to missing information and relevancy.
 •	Identified duplicates by doing an inner merge on the incident id column across all three data sets.
 •	Created queries by grouping the data by state.